Best 3 Days in Prague Itinerary: A Travel Guide to Czech Republic

 Petrin Hill and Observation Tower

 Located just outside of the city center, Petrin Hill offers a peaceful escape from the hustle and bustle of the city.
 The Observation Tower at the top of the hill offers panoramic views of Prague.
+Tickets to the tower cost 220 CZK or about $11 USD.

 Dancing House